Mastering the Replace Command in Word

 3. Look for the “Editing” group on the far right.

-4. Click the “Replace” button, which opens the Find and Replace dialog box.
+4. Click the “Replace” button to open the Find and Replace dialog box.

 Method 3: Search Bar